 The vehicle entrance and exit is via the Gray’s Inn Road entrance.

-Pedestrian access via Fulwood Place, Jockey's Field and the High Holborn entrance will be closed until further notice.
+Pedestrian access via Fulwood Place, Jockey's Field will be closed until further notice.

 All other gates remain open in accordance with current hours.